George F. Appel Professor in the Humanities

-César Braga-Pinto is an Associate Professor of Brazilian and Comparative Literature at Northwestern University.
-He has previously taught at Rutgers University and was a visiting professor at Columbia University and at the Eduardo Mondlane University (Mozambique) as a Fulbright Scholar.
-He was also a Visiting Senior Research Fellow at the Brazil Institute at King's College in London (2013) and a post-doctoral fellow at University of São Paulo (2006-2007).
-In 2005 he participated in the NEH (National Endowment for the Humanities) Summer Institute on African Cinema in Dakar, Senegal.
-He is the author of As Promessas da História: Discursos Proféticos e Assimilação no Brasil Colonial (2003) and the editor of Ligeiros Traços: escritos de juventude de José Lins do Rego (2007).
-He also co-edited with Fatima Mendonça a multi-volume collection of early 20th-century Mozambican journalism writings entitled João Albasini e as luzes de Nwandzenguele: literatura e política em Moçambique 1908-1922, forthcoming 2013.
+César Braga-Pinto is George F. Appel Professor in the Humanities and a Professor of Brazilian, Lusophone African and Comparative Literature at Northwestern University.
+He is the author of A Violência das Letras: Amizade e inimizade na literatura brasileira (1888-1940) (EdUERJ, 2018) and As Promessas da História: Discursos Proféticos e Assimilação no Brasil Colonial (2003), and the editor of Ligeiros Traços: escritos de juventude de José Lins do Rego (2007) and À Procura de Saúde: crônicas de um doente/ In Search of Health: chronicles of a sick man (2015).
+He also co-edited with Fatima Mendonça a collection of early 20th-century Mozambican journalism writings entitled João Albasini e as luzes de Nwandzenguele: literatura e política em Moçambique 1908-1922 (2014).

 - “The Pleasures of Imitation: Gabriel Tarde, Oscar Wilde and João do Rio in Brazil’s Long Fin de siècle.”
 Comparative Literature Studies.

 - “Extravagants, Eccentrics and Deviants in the Brazil Belle Epoque; or, how João do Rio emulated Oscar Wilde.”
 Special Issue of Journal of Latin American Cultural Studies: “Absolutely Modern: The Uses of Oscar Wilde in Latin American Literature and Culture.”
 [40 manusc. pages] Forthcoming.